breatheco-de/content/src/content/lesson/[draft]context-api.md

 After couple of hours to make the most simple Context API implementation without using hooks and this is what I got in 5 simple steps:

-Lets talk a little about what just happened on each step:
 - **Step 1 (Create the context)**: This step has almost no logic, just call the `createContext` function passing an empty object to it.
 That object will be shared within all the consumers during the application lifetime, it will contain the application **model** and **actions**.
 ```js
 // Step 1: define a context that will be shared within all the app.